Sean Allan Krill

 Sean Allan Krill (born June 10, 1971) is an American actor and singer who has appeared in film and television, on Broadway, Off-Broadway, and at prestigious regional theaters across the country.
 Krill made his Broadway debut as Sam Carmichael in 2008 in Mamma Mia!.
-He originated the role of Steve Healy in the Alanis Morissette musical Jagged Little Pill for which he was nominated for the 2020 Tony Award for Best Featured Actor in a Musical, and the cast album of the critically-acclaimed show was the recipient of the 2020 Grammy Award for Best Musical Theater Album.
+He originated the role of Steve Healy in the Alanis Morissette musical Jagged Little Pill for which he was nominated for the 2020 Tony Award for Best Featured Actor in a Musical, and the cast album of the critically acclaimed show was the recipient of the 2020 Grammy Award for Best Musical Theater Album.

-Life & Career
+Life and career

-Sean Allan Krill was born on Altus Air Force Base in Oklahoma.
-His father, Allan Krill was a Master Sergeant in the United States Air Force.
-Krill lived in many different cities, but grew up predominantly in Shelby Township, a suburb of Detroit, Michigan.
+Sean Allan Krill was born in Altus, Oklahoma.
+A self-professed "Air Force brat", Krill lived in many different places as a child, but grew up predominantly in Shelby Township, a suburb of Detroit, Michigan.
 After watching a national tour performance of Les Misérables at The Fisher Theater, Krill was inspired to pursue a career in acting.
 Krill studied at Wayne State University, where he received the Lily Tomlin Scholarship for Theatre.